ParthaAIML/ERA_Assignment_5/README.md

  5. `create_accuracy_loss_plot`
  6. `generate_model_parameters`

- * The `GetCorrectPredCount` function counts the correct predictions.
+ * The `GetCorrectPredCount` function counts the correct predictions by the model.

  * The  `train` function trains the model

  * The  `test` function test the model performance

- * The  `download_data` functionwill download the MNIST train and test data, we need to specify the train and test transformation in the function
+ * The  `download_data` function will download the MNIST train and test data, we need to specify the train and test transformation in the function.

  * The `create_accuracy_loss_plot` create the accuracy and loss plot for tarining and testing